DFE-Digital/SchoolAccount.Alpha.PersonalisationSpike/README.md

 The school details page now includes a census section showing the status and number or queries, errors, and OK'd errors, and submission dates.

 As the spike is using pre-canned data from a lower environment rather than live data, only sample data from Spring 2025 is available, which constrains the usefulness of the information displayed.

+Both the Trust and School pages provide a list of the latest three censuses.